Entolimod: Oncology

 Preclinical studies have shown that entolimod has a suppressive effect on growth of TLR5 expressing tumors.
 Entolimod has also been shown to have an effect on several animal models of liver metastasis, regardless of TLR5 expression.
 Additionally, entolimod evidences a supportive care benefit in preclinical models when combined with radiation treatment and cytotoxic agents with adverse gastrointestinal (GI) effects.
 Tissue protective effects of TLR5 agonists are limited to normal tissues and do not involve protection of tumors from treatment.

 A Phase I advanced solid tumor study is currently ongoing at Roswell Park Comprehensive Cancer Center.
 The Principal Investigator for this trial is Alex Adjei, M.D., Ph.D., FACP, Chair of the Department of Medicine and Senior Vice President of Clinical Research at Roswell Park Comprehensive Cancer Center.

 Additionally, entolimod may also be developed as an adjuvant to standard radiation and chemotherapy, which will allow using of more aggressive measures to attack malignant cells and increase the effectiveness of cancer treatment.

+Chemistry

+Entolimod is a modified version of Salmonella flagellin FliC.
+The hypervariable domains D2-D3 are deleted, making it 50× less immunogenic and mostly non-pro-inflammatory.
+However, neutralizing antibodies against it can occur after a single injection (probably due to existing memory cells against flagellin), complicating repeated use.
+10% of people naturally have a high titer of anti-flagellin antibodies, preventing it from taking effect even for the first dose.